SSRS – Handling multiple value parameter/filters in reporting services

 Setting up SSRS Data Source and Dataset

-Instructions for the dataset can be found here.
-Additionally, I will prepare another auxiliary dataset that will serve as a list of values for the filter (parameter), see below.
-Since I want to filter by region, I will set up the dataset as distinct regions:
+Instructions for configuring the dataset can be found here.
+Additionally, an auxiliary dataset will be created to provide the list of values for the filter (parameter), as shown below.
+Since the report will be filtered by region, the dataset will be defined as distinct regions:

 SELECT